jonarranzATscl/SCL_SMBSummit19_HACKATON/README.md

 ![SensorTag App](/Screenshots/IOS_CONF3.jpg?raw=true "SensorTag App")

-Now, we were getting fresh sensor data on our cloud server every other second; but had no way to interact with it.
+Then, we were getting fresh sensor data on our cloud server every other second; but had no way to interact with it.

 ### Node-RED